 You’re not alone: Tips for travelling with strangers

-The great thing about travelling semi-solo, is that you don’t have to wait on anybody else.
-If your buddies can’t seem to line up their work leave with yours, or a roommate you intended to see the world with just can’t seem to save up as fast as you, just pack your bags and hit the road.
-The best art is, when it comes to travelling with strangers, this never ends.
-If you’ve made some friends in a new city and you’ve been exploring with them for nearly a week, they may start to fray your nerves a bit.
-Just say your goodbyes and move on.
-Making lasting connections while travelling doesn’t mean hanging around and being polite when you’d rather just be gone.Plan your trip
+The great thing about travelling with strangers/semi-solo is that you don’t have to wait for anybody else.
+If your buddies can’t seem to line up their work leave with yours, or a roommate just can’t seem to save up as fast as you, just pack your bags and hit the road.

 Make the first move

 As you start your first hesitant introductions, your people skills are getting ready to soar through the roof.
 It’s no cakewalk starting a conversation with a bunch of strangers, even if you have been forced together by fate, or an overzealous travel company.

 Soon you’ll be able to gauge body language and facial expressions, even broaden your knowledge of cultural differences in socialising.
 If nothing else, you may just find out what pick-up line or ice-breaker works best for you.
 A skill that’s sure to come in handy later on.

 Don’t be hesitant to introduce yourself first (Photo Credit – Alexis Brown)

 Granted, these are strangers you’re travelling with, but they’re here for much the same reasons as you.
 Just like you, they too are often in the same delirious state between being overjoyed and exhausted.

 They may not be the people you hung around with in diapers, but you’ve got to trust a little bit and open up if you want some genuine human contact.